Oliver Savile

-Oliver Savile (born 8 July 1989) is an English actor, best known for his performances in musical theatre.
+Oliver Savile (born 8 July 1989) is an English actor.
+He is best known for his musical theatre work.
 In the West End, he has performed roles in Wicked, Les Misérables, Annie Get Your Gun and Pretty Woman, in addition to UK and international tours and other productions.

 In addition to his stage work, Savile has appeared in television and films, including as Luca in the television series Ted Lasso and Mike in the film Tomorrow Morning.

 Early life and education

 Savile was born on 8 July 1989 in Buxton, Derbyshire.
 His father was a salesman, and his mother was employed in the IT sector.
 He developed an interest in acting after attending with his father a performance of Blood Brothers at Buxton Opera House, which led him to join a local drama group.

 Savile has struggled with severe dyslexia.
 After taking a BTEC course in Musical Theatre in 2007, he attended the Mountview Academy of Theatre Arts, where he pursued a degree in musical theatre, although his initial intention had been to study drama.